 1. WHAT ARE ESSENTIAL FATTY ACIDS (EFAs), & WHY DO WE NEED TO TAKE OMEGA-3 EFAs?

-Essential fatty acids (EFAs) are polyunsaturated fats that our bodies need but cannot produce.
+Essential fatty acids (EFAs) are polyunsaturated fats that are necessary for optimal health, but that our bodies cannot produce.
 Therefore, they must be consumed through food or supplements.
 There are two families of EFAs: omega-3 and omega-6, which need to be consumed in a balanced ratio.
 The body must receive a balanced supply of omega-3 and omega-6 EFAs to ensure proper eicosanoids production.
-Eicosanoids are hormone-like compounds that affect virtually every system in the body—they regulate pain and inflammation, help maintain proper blood pressure and cholesterol levels, and promote fluid nerve transmission.
+Eicosanoids are hormone-like compounds that affect virtually every system in the body—they regulate pain, support healthy inflammatory levels, help maintain proper blood pressure and cholesterol levels, and promote fluid nerve transmission.
 The problem is that, in our modern industrialized food system, omega-3s have become largely absent from the food chain while omega-6s have become overabundant.
 Even the healthiest diets contain too many omega-6s and not enough omega-3s.
-Decades of scientific evidence indicates that this EFA imbalance can contribute to chronic inflammation and a variety of chronic health issues.
-The most beneficial omega-3s that we’re missing are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
+Decades of scientific evidence indicates that this EFA imbalance can contribute to chronic inflammation and a variety of health issues.
+The most beneficial omega-3s that we’re missing are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Purified fish oil is the best direct source of EPA and DHA.

 2. WHAT ARE THE EARLY SIGNS OF OMEGA-3 DEFICIENCY?